RADAR-base/RADAR-Docker/README.md

 RADAR-Docker currently offers two component stacks to run.

 1. A Docker-compose for components from [Confluent Kafka Platform](http://docs.confluent.io/3.1.0/) community
-2. A Docker-compose for components from RADAR-CNS platform.
+2. A Docker-compose for components from RADAR-base platform.

 > **Note**: on macOS, remove `sudo` from all `docker` and `docker-compose` commands in the usage instructions below.